fenilmpatel/End2End_LR_House_Price/README.md

-# check live app serving on api fill the various variables into app and check how prediction look like
+# live app serving on api, fill the various variables into app and check how prediction look like
 https://houseprice39.herokuapp.com/